henrikurms/tail2futhark/README.md

 ## Testing

-To test the compiler, run the following command:
+To test the compiler, run the command:

-    stack test

-This command will execute a number of tests and print a test report on stdout.
-An alternative is to run

-    (cd tests/basic_tests; make test)
+    make test

 Yet an alternative is to run

     (cd tests/basic_tests; make testopencl)

-The test source files are really APL-files and to (re)generate TAIL programs from the APL-files, you need the `apltail` compiler, available from https://github.com/melsman/apltail.
-See the `Makefile` in the `tests/basic_tests` directory for details.
+See the Prerequisites section for information about the required `apltail` compiler.